 Hello Thailand – 16 Days in the Land of Smiles!

-Visiting Thailand was a dream that seemed far-fetched for me.
+Visiting Thailand was a dream that seemed far-fetched to me.
 I remember accompanying a friend to the NDLEA office in Lagos to apply for a drug clearance certificate – a prerequisite to applying for a Thai visa.
-This process was already so cumbersome and it was only just the beginning!
+This process was already so cumbersome, and it was only just the beginning!

 Grand Palace Thailand